joshuacline/windick/README.md

 - Advanced List Sorting System (.LST) - Create lists to · Enable · Disable · Add · Delete ·
 -      · AppX · Drivers · Features · Components · Packages · Services · Tasks · Updates
 - No dependencies or external applications, just $haZZam.cmd and Windows installation source
-- Mount, deploy and administrate virtual hard disk images (VHDX) and WIM's from within recovery or live in Windows
+- Mount deploy and administrate virtual hard disk images (VHDX) and WIM's from within recovery or live in Windows
 - Up to 10 Native VHDX-Boot slots are available in Slot-Mode for redundancy.
 - Simplified 2 partition system.
 EFI / Data only.
 No MSR, no WinRE, no B.S. - Windows is contained in a single VHDX file
 - Customize Windows images with an endless number of packs/lists.
 Import/Export Drivers
 - Express image forensics of WIM/VHDX/LIVE - Inspect your images with a single button.
 Generate a list of registry startup items, services, tasks, appX, features and components
 - Clean-room developed.
-Evolution & culmination of my personal deployment scripts, 7+ years in the making
+Evolution of my personal deployment scripts, 7+ years in the making
 ![Alt text](/png/0-0.png "Help Section")
 To get started: Place $haZZam.cmd in a folder.
 Mount a Windows ISO, or insert a windows disc, then open $haZZam.cmd.
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■